Kazimiera Bujwidowa

-Kazimiera Bujwidowa, née Klimontowicz, (16 October 1867 – 8 October 1932) was a Polish feminist.
+Kazimiera Bujwidowa, née Klimontowicz, (16 October 1867 – 8 October 1932) was a Polish feminist and social activist.

 Life

 Bujwidowa was born on 16 October 1867 in Warsaw, Congress Poland, the illegitimate child of Ludwika and Kazimierz Klimontowicz.
 Her father acknowledged her and supported her financially, but she was raised by her mother and then by her aunt, Karolina Petronella Klimontowicz, after her mother's death.
 She attended a private boarding school and qualified as a private tutor after graduation.
 Women were not allowed to attend the University of Warsaw at that time so Bujwidowa enrolled in a dressmaking course and attended courses at the underground Flying University in the late 1880s.
 She married the bacteriologist and social worker Odo Bujwid in 1886 and became her husband's assistant and laboratory technician.
 They had four daughters and two sons together.
 When Bujwid was appointed as a professor at Jagellonian University in 1893, they moved to Kraków in Austrian Poland and she became an administrator at the Institute for the Production of Sera and Vaccines, headed by her husband.
 During World War I, she and her husband operated a hospital for Polish soldiers in Austro-Hungarian service.
 In 1918 Bujwidowa became manager of the institute, retaining her position until her death on 8 October 1932 in Kraków.